YondernautsGames/NeoFPS_EmeraldAI/README.md

 #### Player Character Setup
 The only change required on the player character is to add an **NeoFpsEmeraldAI_TargetPositionModifier** behaviour to the root.
 This will help them aim at your head / upper body when you stand or crouch.

+#### Emerald AI Sound Detection System
+The Emerald AI sound detection system relies on the behaviour `AttractModifier` which notifies any AI with a `SoundDetector` behaviour of audio cues they should investigate.
+Emerald AI offers some simple options for triggering these attractors out of the box, but it also allows you to manually call its attract methods from your own code.
+The NeoFPS integration takes advantage of this to add audio cues to footsteps, gunshots and explosions.
+You can use these behaviours in the following ways:

+- **NeoFpsEmeraldAI_FootstepAttractor** is added to your player character and pointed at its motion controller.
+It will call the `AttractModifier` script's `ActivateAttraction()` method for each footstep.
+You can also use a switch parameter on the player character's motion graph that is set while crouching in order to avoid attracting AI when crouching.

+- **NeoFpsEmeraldAI_FirearmAttractor** can either be added to your NeoFPS firearm or an attachment object with the firearm's muzzle effect behaviour attached.
+If a firearm is not specified then the behaviour will search for one in its parent hierarchy on start.
+When enabled, the behaviour will connect to the firearm's events and trigger the `AttractModifier` script's `ActivateAttraction()` method each time it fires.

+- **NeoFpsEmeraldAI_PooledExplosion** must replace the NeoFPS `PooledExplosion` behaviours on your explosion prefabs, along with an `AttractModifier`.
+When the explosion is triggered, it will call the `ActivateAttraction()`.
+In order to make replacing the `PooledExplosion` behaviours easier, it is possible to switch the Unity editor inspector to Debug mode via the options menu in the top right.
+You can then change the behaviour's **Script** property to point at the new **NeoFpsEmeraldAI_PooledExplosion.cs** script instead.
+Doing this will keep the settings from the original `PooledExplosion` and apply them to the new behaviour.
+Any references to the prefab will also be maintained instead of breaking when the `PooledExplosion` is removed.

 ## Issues